cisco-open/otel-js/README.md

 Cisco OpenTelemetry Distribution is activated and instruments the supported libraries once the module is imported.

-To initizlize the library, you'll need a Telescope Token, which is taken from your [Account tab on the Telescope console Settings page](https://console.telescope.app/settings/account).
+To initizlize the library, you'll need a cisco-token, which is taken from your [Account tab on the Telescope console Settings page](https://console.telescope.app/settings/account).

 #### javascript